Algae in Pool but Chlorine is High

 Here is the thing.
 Test for Free Chlorine (FC) Having high total chlorine with low free chlorine makes your pool a perfect home for algae and other microbes in pool water.
 What kills algae in your pool is the available free chlorine.

 If you notice that the chlorine in your pool is no longer effective, it could be a result of low free chlorine in the pool, which will require a shock.
-It could also be a result of the chlorine lock caused by the stabilizer in the pool or an unbalance swimming pool.
+It could also be a result of the chlorine lock caused by the stabilizer in the pool or an unbalanced swimming pool.

 If you are experiencing green water or an algae outbreak, you have to increase your free chlorine concentration to a breakpoint of over 30 parts per million.
 The severity of the algae growth will also determine how much shock you will use.